Tom1358/Become-a-Bell-Ringer-Website/README.md

 ![Screenshot of About Page](/screenshots/screenshot_about.PNG)
 * A timeline with several interesting moments in the history of ringing.
 * An image of a bell being forged, showing the traditional way of making a bell.
+* Above the image, an audio clip of the method Plain Bob Minor, on 6 bells.

 #### Contact Page:
 ![Screenshot of Contact Page](/screenshots/screenshot_contact.PNG)